UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

         > [!NOTE]
         > For Linux performance counters, ensure **Apply below configuration to my machines** is selected.

-4. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).
+4. Log in to the [Azure Stack Hub portal](https://portal.frn00006.azure.ukcloud.com).

 5. Navigate to the VM that you want to enable Azure Monitor on and under *Settings*, select the *Extensions* blade.